jasonsutherland/c4-bootstrap-nginx-php/README.md

 ##HOWTO c4-repack

 When your ready to commit your code to the channel4 git repo so you can either submit code to ISHosting or rebuild your server on another machine, first contact your project manager to start a conversation about getting a private github repo from us.
-This requires you having a github account and have your public SSH keys loaded into github and the private key on your test system.
+This requires you having a github account and have your public SSH keys loaded into github and the private key on your test system in **~/.ssh/**.
 We'll then create a private repo for you and send you the details.

 Change your repo details to the one supplied by Channel 4 Operations: